spatialos/gdk-for-unity/README.md

 ## Contributions

 **Public contributors**<br/>
-We are currently not accepting public contributions (but we do plan to in later releases and we’ll keep you posted).
-However, we are taking issues and we do want your feedback.
+We are not currently accepting public contributions - see our [contributions](.github/CONTRIBUTING.md) policy.
+However, we are accepting issues and we do want your feedback.

 **Improbable developers**<br/>
 See the [Contributions guide](https://improbableio.atlassian.net/wiki/x/foDrDw).